ykandrirody/creedengo-common/doc/starter-pack.md

 | creedengo-challenge | [💡 rule-idea](https://github.com/green-code-initiative/creedengo-challenge/issues?q=is%3Aissue+is%3Aopen+label%3A%F0%9F%92%A1rule-idea) |
 |                     |                                                                                                                                          |

-- fourth way : check rule ideas in Kanban project board [here](https://github.com/orgs/green-code-initiative/projects/1) and select implementable (or hardly implementable) ticket, and create an issue in the right language repositoyr
+- **FOURTH WAY** : check rule ideas in Kanban project board [here](https://github.com/orgs/green-code-initiative/projects/1) and select implementable (or hardly implementable) ticket, and create an issue in the right language repositoyr
-- fifth way : Go and give a hand to the [spotters team](https://github.com/green-code-initiative/creedengo-challenge/blob/main/spotters.md) who will give you some rules to implement
+- **FIFTH WAY** : Go and give a hand to the [spotters team](https://github.com/green-code-initiative/creedengo-challenge/blob/main/spotters.md) who will give you some rules to implement

 **IMPORTANT** : before implementing a rule, please check if the rule is not already implemented in another language and the id already exists in `RULES.md` file or in `creedengo-rules-specifications` repository.
 If the rule is already implemented, please use the same id.

-## Check `Definition Of Done` for new rule implementation
+## FIRST, Declare the new rule / language in `creedengo-rules-specifications` repository

-For a new rule implementation, we strongly recommend you to follow this check-list :

-- [ ] Check if rule doesn't exist in our referential rules list yet (`RULES.md` file of `creedengo-rules-specifications` repository)
-- [ ] Create PR on the `creedengo-rules-specifications` repository to add the new rule definition
+### Choose the ID rule

+#### EXISTING RULE, but new language

-  - [ ] To choose the new rule id :
+Use the existing rule id in `RULES.md`.

-    - [ ] if rule is already existing in `RULES.md` file or in `creedengo-rules-specifications` module, please use the given rule id
+#### NEW RULE (not already existing)

-    - [ ] if rule doesn't already exist in `RULES.md` file or in `creedengo-rules-specifications` module, please use a random number between 1000 and 1500 (ex : "EC1289") and use it (later, you will be asked to change it)
+Use a random number between 1000 and 1500 (ex : "GCI1289") and use it for your code.
-  - [ ] You can use SNAPSHOT version of `creedengo-rules-specifications` during your local rule implementation to go forward
-- [ ] Implement rule in your local specific language repository with a reference to local SNAPSHOT of `creedengo-rules-specifications` (previously, install it locally with maven command)
-  - [ ] Write Unit tests (and maximize code coverage)
+Later, during PR reviewing process, you will be asked to change it.

+### Technical declaration

+#### Content of `creedengo-rules-specifications`

+In `creedengo-rules-specifications` repository, here is the content :
+- each rule is declared inside directory `src/main/rules` with following requirements :
+  - one directory for each rule (ex : `GCI1289`)
+    - JSON root file (ex : `GCI1289.json`) : contains SonarQube metadata
+    - one sub-directory per language (ex : `python`)
+      - ASCIIDOC file (ex : `GCI1289.asciidoc`) : description of rule to be displayed into Sonar

+#### UPGRADE : Existing rule, but new language

+In `creedengo-rules-specifications` repository, declare the new language :
+- inside the rule directory present in `src/main/rules` (ex : `GCI1289`) :
+  - add a new sub-directory for new language (ex : `python`)
+  - in the new language sub-directory, add the ASCIIDOC file (ex : `GCI1289.asciidoc`)
+- upgrade `CHANGELOG.md`

+#### UPGRADE : new rule (not already existing)

+In `creedengo-rules-specifications` repository, declare the new rule :
+- add the new rule in directory `src/main/rules` with following requirements :
+  - one directory for each rule
+    - create the directory if new rule (ex : `GCI1289`)
+    - upgrade the existing rule directory as follows
+  - inside the rule directory (ex : `GCI1289`)
+    - add the JSON root file (containing SonarQube metadata) (ex : `GCI1289.json`)
+    - one sub-directory per language
+      - create the directory for the new langugage (ex : `python`)
+      - add the ASCIIDOC file (description of rule to be displayed into Sonar) (ex : `GCI1289.asciidoc`)
-  - [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
+- upgrade `CHANGELOG.md`

-- [ ] Create PR on the real test project to add a triggering case (check [local procedure](https://github.com/green-code-initiative/creedengo-common/blob/main/doc/starter-pack.md#start-local-environment))
-  - [ ] WARNING Java an Python plugin : check above (`Specific real test project for Python and Java plugin`)
-- [ ] Fix potential SonarCloud issues / out-of-date warnings (report is sent after creating PR)
-- [ ] In next review step, reviewer will ask you to use a specific id rule if you have chosen a random one
+### Install locally

+In order to be used in your plugin, you have to install locally your `creedengo-rules-specifications` compoent, because it is used as a dependency in the plugin.
+Inside `creedengo-rules-specifications` repository directory, launch the following command : `mvn install`.
+This will install locally the `creedengo-rules-specifications` component in your local maven repository with a SNAPSHOT version.
+You can see this version in the result console.
+Now you can set this version inside de `pom.xml`of your plugin project.

+## SECOND, usage inside `creedengo-<LANGUAGE>` repository

+### Local `creedengo-rules-specifications` dependency

+Once your `creedengo-rules-specifications` component is installed locally (please see previous section), you can use it inside your plugin repository :
+- inside `pom.xml`, upgrade the version of the dependency `creedengo-rules-specifications` to use your SNAPSHOT version installed locally
+- launch a build of the project

+Your plugin is ready to use the new rule for your plugin.

+### Develop you rule

+You can use an existing example (implementation class) and add your own one.

+Inside your plugin project, you can now :
+- add a new rule implementation class (and use the `@Rule` annotation ti use the new rule)
+- declare this implementation class in the system
+- add a new unit test class with at minimum a compliant and an non compliant use case
+- add a new integration test with the same minimum (`GCIRuleIT` class) for Java an python plugins : please see section under

 ## Test your rule implementation